 Section 2: Election Process:

 Nominations will be held during the second quarter of each calendar year.
-The election results will be announced at the general membership meeting during the third quarter of each year.
+Elections will be held and the election results will be announced at the general membership meeting during the third quarter of each year.

 The Parliamentarian will be responsible for the coordination of the officer election process

-The election process is defined in the organization’s standard operating procedures.
+Officers will be sworn into office at the conclusion of the fourth quarter meeting of each calendar year and will immediately transition into and assume the responsibilities of the position